Dilling-McDaniel Veteran's Award

 Robert McDaniel served in the Air Force as an electronic warfare officer in B-52s during the Cold War.
 In that capacity, he supervised training, exercises and evaluations in one of the Strategic Air Commands’ most senior crews and ultimately flew combat missions during Desert Storm.
 After Rob’s service he joined the state of Florida’s Emergency Management Division, becoming one of their operations officers and lead exercise developer.
 Recruited to bring his considerable disaster experience to our faculty, Rob was an important part of the team that built the EMHS certificate program at FSU.
 Rob quickly became known for a facilitative style of teaching that bridged practitioner experience with academic learning.
 With a Master’s in Public Administration and a wealth of professional subject matter knowledge, Rob has always been part of the innovating force behind the EMHS program.
 Robert McDaniel is known throughout the country for his innovations in teaching, and his hands-on approach to learning.

 - Applicant must be in good academic standing with a GPA of 2.5 or higher.

-Please submit application materials by January 31 to:
+Please submit application materials by March 13 to:

 Florida State University

 Emergency Management and Homeland Security